Asceticism in Judaism: Medieval and early modern period

-The whole family of Judah ben Samuel of Regensburg, his father, Samuel, and his grandfather, Kalonymus, seem to have been a family of ascetics.
+The whole family of Judah ben Samuel of Regensburg, his father, Samuel of Speyer, and his grandfather, Kalonymus ben Isaac the Elder, seem to have been a family of ascetics.
 Among the Ashkenazi Hasidic movement which they led, it was frequent to practice extreme self-punishment, such as immersing the legs in ice water for hours, as a form of penitence for sins.
 Such a system of punishments had little precedent in previous Jewish thought.

 The subsequent development and spread of the Kabbalah produced other forms of asceticism.
 Lurianic kabbalah, as developed in the 16th and 17th centuries, introduced the idea that voluntary acts of piety could lead to a repair (tikkun) of the spiritually broken universe and bring about the Messianic era.
 Such Lurianic customs spread widely and included extensive fasting, frequent mikveh immersion, and even self-lashing.
 Some of these customs eventually become widely accepted practice, including fast days such as Fast of the Firstborn and Yom Kippur Katan.

 These practices in turn led to a counter-reaction.
 In the 18th-19th centuries, the new Hasidic movement abandoned many of the ascetic practices which had become common among eastern European Jews.
-Among non-hasidim, Mesillat Yesharim condemned ascetic practices which led to weakening of the body, while still recommending that pious individuals moderate their material consumption in order to avoid developing bad character traits.
+Among non-hasidim, the Mesillat Yesharim condemned ascetic practices which led to weakening of the body, while still recommending that pious individuals moderate their material consumption in order to avoid developing bad character traits.
 Nevertheless, some Hasidic groups developed even more stringent practices, particularly regarding sexuality, which have persisted until modern times.